tomkimpson/ML4L/notebooks/experiments/README.md

 Files starting with a number are specific experiments.
-Files starting with an `A` are appendix files
+Files starting with an `A` are appendix files, i.e. useful extra information